Human Trafficking Research Initiative (HTRI)

 Dr. Bradley Campbell: Policing, particularly police investigations, organizations, and responses to victims of sexual violence

 Dr. Laura M. Frey: Exploring mental health needs and self-harming behavior; Developing education and screening to reduce suicidal behavior among survivors of sex trafficking.

 Dr. Theresa Hayden: Analyzing open source indicators of sex trafficking

-Dr. Jennie Vavrousek, MD: Pediatric Resident, Department of Pediatrics, UofL School of Medicine; developing and implementing high risk screening and assessment tools to identify victims and survivors of human trafficking.
+Dr. Jennie Green, MD: Child Abuse Pediatrics, Department of Pediatrics, UofL School of Medicine; Norton Children's Hospital Child Protection Team; developing and implementing high risk screening and assessment tools to identify victims and survivors of human trafficking in medical settings

 Key Community Partners: